-IT’S 5.13am on Wednesday 22nd January.
-It’s been snowing all night and I’m driving a VW Amarok from Sevenoaks in Kent up to the Cotswolds for the launch of the new 2013 Range Rover.
+It’s 5.13am on Wednesday 22nd January.
+It’s been snowing all night and I’ve driven up to the Cotswolds from Sevenoaks for the launch of the new 2013 Range Rover.

-I’m grinning all the way up here because I’m going to be driving it in in the snow.
-God, what brilliant weather to test it out in.
+I’m grinning all the way up here because I’m going to be driving it in in the snow; what perfect weather to test it out in.
 The Cotswolds is already beautiful, but today, well it looks magical.

-I park the Amarok outside the butchers in Chipping Camden.
-Should be ok there for the night, I hope.
-I walk along the old high street, slip on the snow because I’m overloaded with my overnight bag and macbook and camera and jacket.
-I reach the square and there’s ten pristine Range Rovers, parked smartly outside the Cotswolds House Hotel.
-I’m late.
-Well at least I think I’m late, but Land Rover’s Lucy Reynolds, meets me in the reception and assures me I’m not at all and that another journalist is stranded in the snow.
-She’s being rescued as we speak…
+I park up outside the butchers in Chipping Camden.
+I walk along the old high street, slip on the snow and when I reach the square there’s ten pristine Range Rovers, parked smartly outside the Cotswolds House Hotel.
+I’m slightly late.
+Well at least I think I’m late, but Land Rover’s Lucy Reynolds meets me in the reception and assures me I’m not at all and that another journalist is stranded in the snow who’s being rescued as we speak…

 I smell coffee wafting through the hotel, and the smoke from the fireplace in the hotel’s reception.
 It’s warm and luxurious.
 I walk into to the breakfast room, where about 15 other journalists are sat talking and eating bacon butties and pouring coffee from silver jugs.

 “Hard to resist these pastries eh?” says James Selby from News International, who’s wearing a beige Belstaff biking jacket, just like the one I keep dreaming about buying on the internet.
 The well-known TV presenter/car journo Quentin Wilson, is here too.
 So is George Lamb.